Ephemeral Astroturfing Attacks: The Case of Fake Twitter Trends: The Case of Fake Twitter Trends in Turkey

-\descrplain{Lifetime of Attacks} \Figref{fig:lifetime_bar} shows the difference between the creation and deletion times of each attack tweet (lifetime, or how long a tweet ``lasts'' before it is deleted) and the average lifetime of tweets per trend.
-Most of them have a very short median lifetime.
-However, some tweets are deleted after a few hours which might be due to an error on attackers' side (i.e. buggy code).
+\descrplain{Lifetime of Attacks} \Name astroturfing attacks post many tweets and then delete them after a short period of time ($<$ $\lifetimethreshold$). \Figref{fig:lifetime_bar} shows the difference between the creation and deletion times of each attack tweet (i.e. lifetime, or how long a tweet ``lives'' before it is deleted) and the median lifetime of tweets per trend.
+Most have a very short median lifetime; however, some tweets are deleted after a few hours.
+This might be due to an error on the attackers' side (i.e. buggy code).

-\descrplain{Single Engagement Tweets (S.E.T.)} Tweets participating in \name attacks only have one function: to force a target keyword into trending topics.
-Therefore, they do not promote or engage with other entities and thus, do not have metadata fields such as retweeted or replied tweet, mentioned users, shared urls and another hashtag besides the target keyword.
-We observe such tweets both in \name astroturfing attacks with lexicon tweets and the astroturfing attacks prior, although the generated content follows a different pattern.
-Thus, we believe that single engagement tweets are likely the result of Twitter's trending algorithm and might be common to astroturfing attacks.

-\descrplain{Lexicon Content} The most recent version of astroturfing attacks on Turkey trends is \name astroturfing attacks with content appearing to be generated randomly from a Turkish lexicon.
-After examining 5,538 unique lexicon tweets, we came up with the following rules to classify lexicon tweets: